continuent/continuent-puppet-tungsten/README.md

 * If you are installing any version of MySQL on Centos7 other than MariaDB the puppetlabs module forces the directories to be MariaDB specific so the following directories have to be created
 ** /var/log/mariadb
 ** /var/run/mariadb

+### Xtrabackup
+Currently xtrabackup will be installed on the following operating systems
+* Centos6

+It is currently not possible to install it automatically on the following operating systems, if it is required it will need to be installed via an alternative way
+* Centos5